 Unlikely, in our opinion, even if it's technically possible.
 Maybe one for some left-field DLC though?

-So, when is The Elder Scrolls 6 coming out?
+When is the Elder Scrolls 6 releasing?

 If there's one thing we do know, it's that The Elder Scrolls 6 will not be releasing any time soon.